Succession: Scottish Prior and Legal rights: Legal rights: Inheritance Tax practice on death

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000) IHTM30341(This content has been withheld because of exemptions in the Freedom of Information Act 2000) IHTM30151(This content has been withheld because of exemptions in the Freedom of Information Act 2000)

-Where the potential claimants are keeping their options open, but the executors apply for (IHTM40010) you should either:
+Where the potential claimants are keeping their options open, but the executors apply for a clearance certificate (form IHT30) (IHTM40010) you should either:

 - Where the potential claim could result in additional tax being paid - write to the executors and say that until the decision(s) on the legal rights claims are known, we cannot determine the final tax liability so clearance cannot be issued.
 (This content has been withheld because of exemptions in the Freedom of Information Act 2000) IHTM12226(This content has been withheld because of exemptions in the Freedom of Information Act 2000)